Olga Nikolaevna of Russia: Work and influence

 Olga dedicated her life to social causes.
 She was especially interested in the education of girls, and also supported wounded veterans and the disabled assisted in part by philanthropist Charlotte Wahl of Stuttgart.
 A children's hospital of Stuttgart, the Olgahospital, was named for her in 1849; and an order of Protestant nursing nuns of Stuttgart, the Olgaschwesternschaft, was named for her in 1872.
 These charitable enterprises made her very popular among her subjects, much more so than her husband.

 Olga was fond of agriculture and was keenly interested in all happenings on her farming estate which was located in the German Volhynia colony of Russia.
 She received detailed reports from her ward Karl Alexander Wieler, a Württemberg orphan, who managed her estate and would rise to prominence in Russia's Imperial government owing to this Imperial association.

 Olga was also very interested in natural science and collected minerals systematically.
 Her collection was left to the Staatliche Museum für Naturkunde in Stuttgart.
 As of 2011 part of the collection is still on display.
 Her name is attached to a geological formation in the Northern Territory, Australia.
-In 1871, King Karl I elevated the German-born Australian explorer Ferdinand Mueller to being "Freiherr von Mueller".
+In 1871, King Charles I elevated the German-born Australian explorer Ferdinand Mueller to being "Freiherr von Mueller".
 He repaid the compliment as follows.
 A series of massive rock formations was discovered by the British-born Australian explorer Ernest Giles in central Australia in 1872.
 Mueller was Giles' benefactor.
 Giles had wanted to name the tallest peak Mt.
 Mueller, but Mueller prevailed on Giles to name it Mt.
 Olga, in honour of the queen.
 The entire geological formation then became known as "The Olgas", before the indigenous name "Kata Tjuta" was officially proclaimed in the 1980s.

 Later life

 Queen Olga was noted for her dignity and queenly demeanor.
 On a visit by the royal couple to Austria-Hungary in July, 1873, a lady-in-waiting to Empress Elisabeth of Austria noted, "He is most insignificant.
 She makes a most imposing appearance ... the only one who is a queen ..."

-In 1881, Olga wrote a memoir called Traum der Jugend goldener Stern (translated as The Golden Dream of My Youth) which described her childhood at the Russian Imperial Court, her grief at the loss of her sister Alexandra, and her early adult life, ending with her wedding to Karl.
-It is dedicated to her nieces, Grand Duchess Olga of Russia and Grand Duchess Vera of Russia.
+In 1881, Olga wrote a memoir called Traum der Jugend goldener Stern (translated as The Golden Dream of My Youth) which described her childhood at the Russian Imperial Court, her grief at the loss of her sister Alexandra, and her early adult life, ending with her wedding to Charles.
+It is dedicated to her nieces, Grand Duchesses Olga and Vera of Russia.

 When her husband died on 6 October 1891, Olga became queen dowager.
 She died one year later, on 30 October 1892, in Friedrichshafen, aged 70.
 She was buried in the crypt of the Altes Schloss (Old Castle) in Stuttgart.